WISVCH/bapc-2025/content/systems.md

     </a>
 </div>

-This page describes current plans for the programming environment which will be available to each BAPC 2025 team.
+This page describes current plans for the programming environment which will be available to each BAPC 2025 team.<br>
-**Please note that these plans are subject to change.
-Last update: 7 Oct 2025**
+**<!--Please note that these plans are subject to change. -->Last update: 7 Oct 2025**

 Each team will have access to one workstation, shared between team members.
 A photo of the available workspace,